bhaptics/haptic-library/samples/tac-sharp-unity/README.md

 To avoid this problem, unity provides ['StreamingAssets'](https://docs.unity3d.com/ScriptReference/Application-streamingAssetsPath.html) folder for automatic loading during building.
 * If this option is checked, [bHapticsManger] reads feedback files from the 'StreamingAssets/{pathPrefix}' folder.
 * If this option is not checked, you need to manually copy feedback files to the destination folder. <br/>
-The default destination folder path for windows will be 'Assets/{pathPrefix}'
+The default destination folder path for windows will be '{pathPrefix}'

 ## Notes